-Emulation is one of the many nifty things you can do with Android devices and now that the Citra 3DS is on the Play Store you have even more options.
-This official version launched for Android in May of 2020 and offers several benefits over previous unofficial versions.
+Emulation is one of the many nifty things you can do with Android devices, and now that the Citra 3DS Emulator is on the Google Play Store, you have even more options.
+This official version launched for Android in May 2020 and offers several benefits over previous unofficial versions.

 What is Citra emulator?

 Citra was the first Nintendo 3DS emulator for PC.
 It was first released by developer Team Citra in 2014, and they slowly added support for more games over the years.
 The devs are still actively working on it, and it now supports most commercial games, save states, and even online play.
-The latter is only available on PC for now.
+The latter is only available on PC, at least for now.

 Citra isn’t the only 3DS emulator out there these days, but it is the best.
 It can’t play every 3DS game, but it supports the big hitters like Pokémon, The Legend of Zelda, and Animal Crossing.

 It’s worth pointing out that the Citra Team only develops the emulator itself.
 Pirating 3DS games is still very much illegal.
 Even if you own the cartridge, downloading ROMs is still a legal gray area.
 The only legal way to get 3DS ROMs is to dump them yourself from a cartridge you own.
 Citra has a short guide on that here.

 Didn’t Citra already launch on Android a few years ago?

 The Android app that launched in 2018 was not an officially licensed app by Citra.
 This initial app was developed by SachinVin, an independent developer outside of the official Citra team.
 Although the app was a great start to what Citra users had been requesting, it had a few performance issues.

 The Citra team said that the performance issues with the app developed by SachinVin “led to an increase in support and feature requests of the team – who had nothing to do with that unofficial Android port.”
 They also said that “while the team applauded the efforts of this developer, [they] had to deny providing support for it because it was unofficial.”